0n0w1c/electric-grid/readme.md

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only
-Substations and underground substations are fast-replaceable
+Electric poles and underground electric poles are fast-replaceable
 Circuit poles create copper wire connections for performance considerations, but they are hidden

 Startup setting to enable transformator overloads, allowing transformator connections that overload the electric network.